PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

   to no armor and once they’ve dumped all their items, go back through the equiping process again.

-Now, you can go to the “m” military menu and hit “w” for the weapons and change them from “Lth” to “Chn” and the weapon to “Ham”.
-Your dwarfs will rush off, grab a warhammer and throw some steel chainmail on top of their leather armor, great!
+Now, you can go to the :kbd:`m` military menu and hit :kbd:`w` for the weapons and change them from :guilabel:`Lth` to :guilabel:`Chn` and the weapon to :guilabel:`Ham`.
+Your dwarves will rush off, grab a warhammer and throw some steel chainmail on top of their leather armor, great!
 If a few of them get to be awesome armor users you can change them to plate and they will even put the plate on top of their chain on top of their leather.
 A tiny, cute,